 Roddy Piper and Kevin Nash Fight

 In the wrestling business, stories are often skewed to fit the narrative that benefits whoever tells the story.
-In this case, both Kevin Nash and Roddy Piper have told very different versions of what had happened that night.
+In this case, Kevin Nash and Roddy Piper have told very different versions of what happened that night.

 A bit of backstory:

 A 6-man match was planned for May 18, 1997’s Slamboree pay-per-view in Charlotte, North Carolina, pitting the nWo’s Wolfpac members Kevin Nash, Scott Hall, and Syxx (Sean Waltman) against Ric Flair, Roddy Piper, and NFL great Kevin Greene.

 Leading up to the match, there was much disagreement over who would go over and Waltman’s inclusion in the match.

 Flair and company were booked to lose, which did not sit well with Piper, particularly because the match occurred in "Flair Country."

 Flair also felt Waltman wasn’t big enough a star to be in the match in the first place.

 This rubbed the nWo guys the wrong way as Waltman was considered the worker of the group who could go out there and take big bumps in the match.